Xilinx/Embedded-Design-Tutorials/docs/ZynqMPSoC-EDT/docs/4-build-sw-for-ps-subsystems.md

      re-target the FSBL to psu_cortexr5_0 using the re-target to psu_cortexr5_0 option in the zynqmp_fsbl domain settings.

+4. The zynqmp_fsbl domain is created automatically if bootloader creation is enabled during platform creation.

 ### Reviewing PMU Firmware in Platform

 To review the PMU firmware in the platform, follow these steps:

-1. Click the desired platform drop-down menu to view the zynqmp_pmufw software project that was created within the platform by default.
+1. In the Explorer view, navigate to zynqmp_pmufw by expanding the **zcu102_edt** platform to see the PMUFW source code.

 2. The zynqmp_pmufw software project contains the source code of PMU firmware for psu_pmu_0.
 Compile and run the firmware on psu_pmu_0.

-    The psu_pmu_0 processor domain is created automatically for the zynqmp_pmufw software project.
+3. The psu_pmu_0 processor domain is created automatically for the zynqmp_pmufw software project if bootloader creation is enabled during platform creation.